richteambs/maint-window-action/docs/DevelopingAndReleasing.md

 Release preparation starts by ensuring that the changelog is up to date.
 The tools assume that the changes have been documented in the `Unreleased` section of the changelog, and the process will fail if the section is not present.

-This is to ensure that each release is properly documented for consumers.
+Using the changelog to determine the version number is a deliberate decision, intended to ensure that each release is properly documented for consumers of this action.
+Most automated processes that generate release notes use the Git commit history, maybe with a convention such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+While conventions can be helpful, automating release notes from commit messages means the commit messages have to perform double duty - they are a primary means of communication within the team, but they also have to convey what's changed to users who are probably unfamiliar with the codebase.
+Overloading the commit messages in this way rarely results in good release notes.

 ### Preparing a release PR

 Once the `Unreleased` section of the changelog is up to date, it's time to prepare a PR that bumps the changelog version.
 This step is automated - all you need to do is to run the `[autorelease] Prepare release PR` GitHub Action.
-This generates a PR that updates the changelog with the next version number (when running the action, you can select what kind of version bump to perform, e.g. major, minor, patch, etc.).
+This action generates a PR that updates the changelog to the next version number (when running the action, you can select what kind of version bump to perform, e.g. major, minor, patch, etc.).

 Typically, you will run this action on the `main` branch, as releases are mostly taken from there.
 You might also run this from a `release/*` branch, if you needed to release a fix on an old version